sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/SDK/Studio_Architecture.md

 `</plugin>`

-Studio also provides over 40 of its own extension points that downstream products can extend, on top of extending our existing classes via subclassing.
+Studio also provides over 40 of its extension points that downstream products can extend, on top of extending our existing classes via subclassing.